I beg to move,

 The hon.
 Member for Banff and Buchan (David Duguid) is chair of the all-party parliamentary group on 22q11 syndrome.
 I have had dealings with a constituent who left Banff and Buchan and moved to Motherwell and Wishaw, who has spoken to me at great length about that issue.
 I will help her, but am unable to help as much as I would like, because that is a devolved issue in Scotland.
 I have signposted her to the local Member of the Scottish Parliament so that she can get the help she needs.
 Some of the stories she told me are heart-rending—the hon.
 Member for Banff and Buchan exemplified that point.

 Language is such an important foundation for the whole education process.
 The hon.
-Member for Stoke-on-Trent Central mentioned that 50% of children under three years old in his area have up to a 12-month delay in language skills.
+Member for Stoke-on-Trent Central mentioned that 50% of under-threes in his area have up to a 12-month delay in language skills.
 The UK cannot afford those delays, which affect the life of the children and which, as we have heard, can lead to offending.
 That must be addressed.
 The hon.
 Gentleman talked about the importance of early intervention, which is a keystone of Scottish Government policy.
 If, as the First Minister hopes, we are to close the educational attainment gap, it is before children go to school that a lot of work needs to be done to help them.

 The Scottish Government believe that it is vital that speech and language communication support for children is evidence-based and responds to the needs of the child.
 The “Getting it right for every child” plan is Scotland-wide and is at the heart of early intervention.

 People talk about the crossover between health and education.
 Great progress has been made on that in Scotland.
-NHS Education for Scotland has recently announced a new educational resource to help meet speech, language and communication needs.
+NHS Education for Scotland has recently announced a new educational resource to help to meet speech, language and communication needs.
 It is an interactive, portable tool that people such as health visitors can take into family homes to pick up on language difficulties early on.
 It helps them to signpost parents to where they can get more help and support for their children, in order to prevent the gap and language delay before children start school or nursery.

 There are many free book schemes in Scotland for young children at nursery age and in primary 1.
 Sometimes, if a child brings home a book, the parent is more likely to be pestered into reading to the child.
 That is also something that the Minister might look at.
 There has been some co-operation with Dolly Parton’s Imagination Library, which also gives out free books.
 It is vital that children are read to and learn to read as quickly as possible so that their whole education has a much more sound basis.